spiral-sec/pylogger/README.md

 You can read [this](https://pyinstaller.readthedocs.io/en/stable/usage.html) documentation to know how to do it.

-- [ ] Run pyinstaller on the victim script
+- [ ] Run pyinstaller on the victim script, and name it `pylogger`.

 ## Step 4 : Basic Obfuscation